mui/material-ui/docs/pages/api/radio-group.md

 The `ref` is forwarded to the root element.

-Any other properties supplied will be provided to the root element ([FormGroup](/api/form-group/)).
+Any other props supplied will be provided to the root element ([FormGroup](/api/form-group/)).

 ## Inheritance

-The properties of the [FormGroup](/api/form-group/) component are also available.
+The props of the [FormGroup](/api/form-group/) component are also available.
 You can take advantage of this behavior to [target nested components](/guides/api/#spread).

 ## Notes